 The FDA shares regulatory responsibilities for wireless phones with the Federal Communications Commission (FCC).
-All phones that are sold in the United States must comply with FCC safety guidelines that limit RF exposure.
-The FCC relies on the FDA and other health agencies for safety questions about wireless phones.
+All phones that are sold in the United States must comply

 The FCC also regulates the base stations that the wireless phone networks rely upon.
 While these base stations operate at higher power than do the wireless phones themselves, the RF exposures that people get from these base stations are typically thousands of times lower than those they can get from wireless phones.
 Base stations are thus not the subject of the safety questions discussed in this document.